Skip to content

 Future Considerations

-While the TCJA reduced the impact of the AMT on many taxpayers, it did not eliminate the tax entirely.
+While the TCJA reduced the impact of the AMT on many taxpayers, it did not eliminate the tax.
 Future reforms may continue to address issues related to the AMT, particularly concerning its complexity and the burden it places on certain taxpayers.
 Policymakers may explore options such as further increasing exemption amounts, simplifying the calculation process, or entirely repealing the AMT for individuals.